FullScreenShenanigans/EightBittr/packages/babyioc/README.md

 Infantile IoC decorator with almost no features.
 <!-- {{/Top}} -->

-BabyIoC is the smallest IoC container you'll ever see _(under 50 real lines of code!)_.
+BabyIoC is the smallest IoC container you'll ever see _(under 50 lines of code!)_.
 It's also got the fewest toys - it's only targeted for use by [GameStartr](https://github.com/FullScreenShenanigans/GameStartr).

 Key tenants: